 5. We don’t want to waste money if they won’t like it.

 If I am going to spend money on something, that terribly practical part of me wants to know it won’t be wasted.
-It’s why we did a webinar for the yearly journals.
-It kills me to think of it sitting there unused.
-It’s my minimalist’s nature to only keep what we use.
+It kills me to think of a journal sitting there unused.
+It’s my minimalist nature to only keep what we use.
 I don’t want to give anything to someone that they will have to think about giving away.

 Reframe: We simply aren’t responsible for how someone uses our gifts.
 And this little struggle reveals my controlling nature.
 Make the simple shift of thinking and release responsibility for the outcome of the gift and know that giving from the heart is our job.
 That’s it.